 Written by brothers Idris and Evan Jones, The Pushbike Song was released in 1970 and reached the top spot for two weeks in the Australian charts in March 1971.

 It also proved popular in the UK too, reaching the Number 2 position for four straight weeks, beginning during February.
 The song was beaten to Number One by George Harrison's My Sweet Lord.

-Never Ending Song Of Love: UK No.2 Single: August 1971
+Never Ending Song Of Love: Peak, Number 2: August 1971